 Breastmilk or Formula Is Still Important

 Remember that breastmilk or formula should still be your baby’s primary source of nutrition until they are around 12 months old.
 Solid foods are meant to complement, not replace, breastmilk or formula.
-Make sure your baby is getting enough breastmilk or formula, and offer solid foods as a snack or in addition to their milk.
+Make sure your baby is getting enough breastmilk or formula, preferably an organic option from a European formula shop, and offer solid foods as a snack or in addition to their milk.

 Encourage Healthy Eating Habits

 Baby-led weaning can help encourage healthy eating habits from an early age.
 By allowing your baby to choose what they want to eat and how much they want to eat, they will learn to listen to their body’s hunger and fullness cues.
 Offer a variety of healthy foods and avoid sugary or processed foods as much as possible.
 You can also model healthy eating habits by eating healthy foods yourself and eating together as a family.